 One of the most common things we experience when dealing with stress is feeling overwhelmed and out of control because of the pressure that is on top us.
 Try gathering your thoughts in a visual Mind Map, and this will help you to organise your thoughts into something meaningful and engaging – providing you with a place to store your ideas that you can return to whenever you feel a fresh burst of inspiration.
 Once you’ve collected your feelings on what is causing you stress into your map, you will likely feel more in control of how you want to handle the situation.
 You can assess your map and break it up into smaller areas so it feels less overwhelming, and then address each section one step at a time.

-Mind Mapping can be approached in any way that suits you, to help restore order to your working day.
-Start your free trial of Ayoa today and take back control of your stress.
+Mind Mapping can be approached in any way that suits you, to help restore order to your working day. try Ayoa for free today and take back control of your stress.